Noodles (film): Production

-The film noted debuted director Madhankumar Dakshinamoorthy.
+The film noted debuted director Madhankumar Dhakshinamoorthy.
 The entire film was shot in Chennai.
 The title look of the poster was released by Mari Selvaraj, and the trailer of the film was released on 23 August 2023.
 The film was produced by Rolling Sound Pictures and distributed by V House Productions.

 Reception

 News7 Tamil critic wrote that "Madan, who has acted in films including Ayali and Maaveeran, has proved that he knows how to direct through the film "Noodles".
 It is a small budget film, but it is well enjoyed."Logesh Balachandran of The Times of India rated 3.5 out of 5 and stated that "While Noodles explores familiar themes, its intense and powerful screenplay keeps the audience captivated throughout.".Maalai Malar critic rated 3 out if 5 and noted that "This film is an example that a good story doesn't need big money."